 Hiring managers may use your social media to inform their hiring decision.
 The average turnover cost for a nurse is between $37,000 and $58,000.
 Given the cost and frequency of turnover, a quick screen of a potential candidate’s social media is well worth the time.
 In fact, a recent study revealed that roughly 70% of employers use social media to screen candidates during the hiring process.

-Candidates should be aware of unattractive pictures of college parties, drug use, illegal activities, profanity, or other unprofessional behavior and should avoid negativity or heated debates.
-Right or wrong, this type of social media presence could influence employers’ decision to offer an interview or a job.
+Candidates should be aware of unattractive pictures of college parties, drug use, illegal activities, profanity, and other unprofessional behavior can effect them negatively.
+Engaging in heated debates and controversial opinions are also no-nos.
+A negative social media presence could influence employers’ decision to not offer an interview or a job.

 Recently, a nurse from Salem Health was put on administrative leave due to a controversial post she made on TikTok regarding COVID health restrictions.
 What she thought was a harmless post ended up resulting in her taking down not only her TikTok account but her Facebook one as well.
-And ultimately, it marred her nursing career.
+Her careless actions ultimately left a mark on her nursing career.

 Inappropriate posts can violate patient privacy.
-Sharing something seemingly harmless like a photo on Facebook or Instagram can give away personally identifiable and confidential information that violates HIPAA laws or leads to a cyberattack.
+Sharing something seemingly harmless like a photo on Facebook or Instagram can give away personally identifiable and confidential information that violates HIPAA.

 For example, a ProPublica report from 2015 detailed 47 different incidents of nursing home and assisted living workers misusing social media and violating patient confidentiality laws.